Teen/Parent Driving Program

 - Complete a Driver License or Identification Card Application form (DL 44).
 An original DL 44 form must be submitted.
 Copies will not be accepted.

 - Have your parents' or guardians' signatures on the application form DL 44.

 - Provide your social security number.
 It will be verified with the Social Security Administration while you are in the office.

 - Verify your birth date and legal presence (you may use your California driver license).
 If your current name no longer matches the name on your BP/LP document, see "True Full Name" and "How to Change Your Name" for more information.

-- Present your acceptable residency documents if you have never had a California driver license or California identification card.
+- Present your acceptable residency documents if you have never had a California driver's license or California identification card.

 - Submit the proper form(s) for driver education and/or driver training classes (See below for details.)

 - Pay the application fee.
 (This fee entitles you to three tests of any type within the 12-month period and pays for both the instruction permit and the driver's license.
 If all requirements are not met within the 12-month period, the application becomes void and all steps must be completed again.)